svaarala/duktape/doc/sandboxing.rst

 This document describes best practices for Duktape sandboxing.

+There's a YAML config file with some useful default options for sandboxing, and comments on what options you might consider:

+* ``config/examples/security_sensitive.yaml``

 .. note:: This document described the current status of sandboxing features
           which is not yet a complete solution.